 These are pretty much the last pages Google would want to send its visitors.
 If you want to ruin a search experience, you link to other search pages, instead of an actual result.
 But the links on a search result page are still very valuable, you definitely want Google to follow them.

 There may be more work than just removing obviously irrelevant pages.
 Do you know how many pages your website has?
 Perhaps you think there’s only 5-10, but run it through any SEO Analysis Tool.
 You’re likely to be surprised by the results!

 Even if the overall number of pages on your site remains stable, there’s a chance you’re carrying unnecessary pages from the past.
 These pages could deplete your relevancy scores as Google makes changes to its algorithm.

-There are two easy methods of making sure the content that you ant indexed is being included in search engine’s index: URL Inspection and Sitemaps
+There are two easy methods of making sure the content that you want indexed is being included in the search engine’s index: URL Inspection and Sitemaps.

 Google makes it easy to index relevant content.
 They’ve even provided us with a number of tools to do so, including the URL Inspection tool.
 This is part of Google Search Console (formerly known as Google Webmastertool).
 This tool allows you to submit a URL, see if it’s been crawled by Google, and if not, tell Google to crawl it.
 This puts it in their priority crawl queue.
 Put simply, that means Google has a list of URLs to crawl and yours will be put into the priority.
 Once you do that, it will get crawled faster and indexed faster.